Dyalog/ride/docs/index.md

 # About This Document

-This document introduces the Remote Integrated Development Environment (Ride).
+This document introduces Dyalog's cross-platform IDE (Ride).
 It describes the installation process and Ride's user interface (windows, menus, customisation options, keycode/keystroke mappings, etc.).

 Ride can be extensively customised; this document assumes that the default configuration is in use.